zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Live Metrics Stream is highlighted in the left-hand menu on the Application Insights blade.](media/app-insights-live-metrics-stream.png "Application Insights")

     > **Note**: You may see a message that your app is offline.
-We will address this below.
+You handle this below.

 6. Leave the Live Metrics Stream window open for reference in the next task.

 ### Task 7: Add Function App URL to your Web App Application settings

-In this task, you will add the URL of your Azure Function App to the Application settings configuration of your Web App.
+In this task, you add the URL of your Azure Function App to the Application settings configuration of your Web App.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the menu at the top right of the screen.